top of page

 VERBAL CUES

 The rule we use for a command is that you may only use the verbal cue ONCE and only when you are luring the dog into position.
-The verbal command comes just before the lure.
+The verbal and hand signal commands comes just before the lure.

 You must perfect a behavior first, then name it.
 Naming a behavior tends to "freeze"it.
 Once it has a name, your dog is likely to do it the same way in the future.
 If the behavior is not what you want yet, then you shouldn’t name it until it is.
 If you ask people what their dogs actually do when they say "heel", most will tell you that the dog pulls, lags, sniffs, etc. This is what their dogs think "heel" means because this behavior is what they taught the dog to associate with the word.